you’ve told me what you want: less mental fog and more physical energy

 Now way they’d last that long around here.
 I would have eaten them long before that!
 And I’m not suggesting you should keep them that long.
 I am making them as the most spectacularly nutritious food you can eat, so you should be eating a bar a day every day.
 Just rotate them and always eat the oldest dated bar first.

-When you purchase my bars, if you use some as survival rations, remember these five things.
+When you purchase my bars, if you use some as survival rations, remember these six things.
 Actually, they apply to all food storage, not just my bars.

 The lower the temperature at which you store food, the longer it will last.